Portuguese Past Tenses: A Quick and Simple Guide To Talk About the Past

 Que chato que você passou tanto tempo com ele. — How annoying that you were spending so much time with him.

+In fact, each tense requires quite a bit of study on its own.
 You might, for example, spend a study session on just -ar verbs in the preterite and practice writing out sentences that relate to your life and past events with those verbs.